pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-retentionlabel-remove.md

 : The UniqueId (GUID) of the file of which the label should be removed.
 Specify either `fileUrl` or `fileId` but not both.

 `--confirm`
-: Don't prompt for confirming removing the list item
+: Don't prompt for confirming removing the retention label from a file

 --8<-- "docs/cmd/_global.md"